SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-19-who-uses-ai.md

-This is a serious question: as we've written before <sup id="fn5a">[[5]](#fn5)</sup> on this Crummy Little Blog That Nobody Reads (CLBTNR), there is now significant anecdotal evidence of extreme AI risk _causing_ mental illness.
+This is a serious question: as we've written before <sup id="fn5a">[[5]](#fn5)</sup> on this Crummy Little Blog That Nobody Reads (CLBTNR), there is now significant anecdotal evidence of extreme AI use _causing_ mental illness.

 Either way, this result is _alarming._